New research collaboration strengthens evidence-based policy making in Parliament | FE News

 Sir Lindsay Hoyle, Speaker of the House of Commons, said:

 “This is an exciting development for Parliament.
 POST has always been an outstanding resource for colleagues.
-Now, we will have links to academia truly embedded in our Parliament as well as access to the most current scientific insights.”Recommend0 recommendationsPublished in Education, Work and leadership, Social impact
+Now, we will have links to academia truly embedded in our Parliament as well as access to the most current scientific insights.”Recommend0 recommendationsPublished in Social impact

 Responses